onevcat/Kingfisher/Sources/Documentation.docc/CommonTasks/CommonTasks_Cache.md

 ## Overview

 Kingfisher employs a hybrid ``ImageCache`` for managing cached images, comprising both memory and disk storage.
 It offers high-level APIs for cache management.
-Unless otherwise specified, the ``ImageCache.default`` instance is used throughout Kingfisher.
+Unless otherwise specified, the ``ImageCache/default`` instance is used throughout Kingfisher.

 ### Using another cache key